Info5001/course-instructions/README.md

-# Setup Guides

-This repository contains important guides and information for students enrolled in INFO 5001 at Northeastern University.
+This repository contains important guides and information for students enrolled in INFO 5001 Application Modeling and Design, at Northeastern University College of Engineering.

 ## Course Tools